RadSton/DataTransmitter/README.md

 - RoundRestart: When the roundrestart is triggered
 - RoundStart: When the round starts
 - ServerAvailable: When the server starts loading
+- MapGenerated: When the map is finished generating
 - (IdleMode: Tells server if the client is in idle or active)

 But it is designed with updates in mind so adding another is not that hard: